Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

       _cycle is False_
       1. Execute the step with set_block_temperature
-3. Deactivate the lid
+4. Deactivate the lid
-4. If _final_lid_state_ is set as True, we open the lid
+5. If _final_lid_state_ is set as True, open the lid of the module
-5. If _final_block_state_ is not empty, the block temperature is set as its value.
+6. If _final_block_state_ is not empty, the block temperature is set as its value.
 If is empty, the temperature block is deactivated.

 ## `setting_labware`